kitsumed/OngakuVault/docs/configurations/environment-variables.md

 | `Ongaku__TMP_OUTPUT_DIRECTORY`      | Temporary directory for downloading audio, ⚠️**deleted at app closure**. | Temp directory created in OS Temp directory | Temp directory created in OS Temp directory |

 ## Detailed descriptions
+### CLEAR_METADATA_NONSTANDARD_FIELDS
+The `CLEAR_METADATA_NONSTANDARD_FIELDS` variable allows you to remove every fields that are not part of the metadata specs (like ID3v2) standard format.
+They are also known as *additionals* fields.
+This project uses [atldotnet](https://github.com/Zeugma440/atldotnet) to edit the files metadata, to learn more about what is considered a non-standard field, read the [ATL wiki about non standard fields](https://github.com/Zeugma440/atldotnet/wiki/Focus-on-non-standard-fields#what-are-non-standard-fields-).

 ### LYRICS_LANGUAGE_PRIORITY
 The `LYRICS_LANGUAGE_PRIORITY` variable uses [IETF tags](https://wikipedia.org/wiki/IETF_language_tag) returned by the scraper yt-dlp to select, if found, the lyrics language.
 You can define multiples languages by separating them of a PIPE (`|`) character.